ShuyangZhu/dynamic_multimodal_transport_planning_with_drones_for_emergency_logistics_original_data/README.md

 - **Intermodal_EGS_data_all** – Contains node information, vehicle information, route information, order information, and all related parameters
 - **exps_record_all** – Master table of all experimental results

+Please note that files with the same name may appear in different subfolders.
+These are **not duplicates**, but rather correspond to different experimental instances (e.g., *with drones* vs. *without drones*), where the file names are identical for consistency, while the contents differ according to the specific scenario.

 ---